newbieroadkill/fleabay/README.md

 Because MongoDB was chosen for the data persistence layer, the type of the auctionItemId was changed from an integer to a string, so that it can hold the ObjectId value used by MongoDB.

 Implemented transaction style processing on bid updates with retries for now.
-Would need to do in depth testing to see if the JPA @Version is enough for large amounts of concurrent requests.
+Would need to do in depth testing to see if the JPA `@Version` is enough for large amounts of concurrent requests.

+Decided to return an Auction object on the `/bids` POST to give the client an updated view of how their bid affected the auction.
+Would consider moving this endpoint to `/auctionItems/{auctionItemId}/bids` to be more in line with RESTful conventions, but did not want to deviate that much from the specification given.

+Because of the bid response, outbid events are only produced when the bidderName is changed at the persistence layer.

 ### If I Had More Time...
 - Get some better global settings on BigDecimal: Scale, Serialization, and Deserialization